 - It lets you help out a friend who's run out of mobile data

-Keep a beady eye on how much data you've got left, or you could be left in the lurch.
+Keep an eye on how much data you've got left, or you could be left in the lurch.
 Most networks will allow you to buy a data add-on if you need extra.

 Tethering policies by mobile network

 Different networks have different rules about whether you can use your mobile data for tethering or not.